StephanMende/DesignThinking/sites/all/libraries/phpwkhtmltopdf/README.md

 It's better to start a Xvfb process once and reuse it for all your PHP requests (thanks to Larry Williamson for [the original idea](https://coderwall.com/p/tog9eq)).
 This requires that you have root access to your machine as you have to add a startup script for that process.
-We have provided an example [init script](https://gist.github.com/eusonlito/7889622) for Ubuntu (thanks eusonlito).
+We have provided an example script for Ubuntu [here](https://gist.github.com/eusonlito/7889622) (Thanks eusonlito).
 You can put it to `/etc/init.d/xvfb` and add it to your startup files with `update-rc.d xvfb defaults 10`.

-If your system is based on systemd [this config](https://gist.github.com/nkm/91006178753df6f503c1) should help (thanks nkm).
+It should be easy to adapt the script for other Linux versions.

 If your `Xvfb` process is running, you just have to tell the class to use this X display for rendering.
 This is done via an environment variable.